kakarot0105/shambhavi-site/README.md

    dashboard.

 Without these values the chat will work locally, but the "Email Conversation" button will not send any messages.

+### Chatbot AI

+The chat interface uses the free [Affiliate+ chatbot API](https://api.affiliateplus.xyz/).
+No API key is required, though responses may be generic.
+To use another model, update the endpoint in `chat.js`.

 ## Deployment